root-project/root/README/ReleaseNotes/v618/index.md

 These changes will be part of a future 6.18/06.

+## I/O Libraries

+* Significantly improved the scaling of hadd tear-down/cleanup-phase in the presence of large number histograms and in the presence of large number of directories.

 ### TTree Libraries

 * Prevent a noticeable memory leak when reading uncompressed TTree.